-An agreement between parents or carers about child support payments.
-It must be in writing and signed by both parents.
+A written agreement between parents or carers about child support payments.
+It must be signed by both parents and can only be made if you've had legal advice.

 You need to know